Wally869/MidiSplitter/README.md

 ### Dependencies

-from pip: glob, mido, numpy
+from pip: glob, mido, numpy, gooey

 from github: MusiStrata (my repo: https://github.com/Wally869/MusiStrata)

 ### Usage

+ADDED GOOEY SUPPORT

 Can be called directly from cmd the inputfolder argument can take lists so it is possible to operate on multiple folders at once